Xavier (given name)

-The given name Xavier (/ˈzeɪviər, ˈseɪ-, ˈzævieɪ/, /ca/, /gl/, /pt/, /fr/; Javier /es/; Xabier /eu/) is a masculine name derived from the 16th-century Spanish Navarrese Roman Catholic Saint Francis Xavier.
+The given name Xavier (/ˈzeɪviər, ˈseɪ-, ˈzævieɪ/, /ca/, /gl/, /pt/, /fr/; Javier /es/; Xabier /eu/) is a masculine name derived from the 16th-century Navarrese Roman Catholic Saint Francis Xavier.

 Etymology

 Xavier comes from the name of the Jesuit missionary saint Francis Xavier, where Xavier stands for his birthplace of Javier (Xabier in Basque; Xavier in Old Spanish) in the Kingdom of Navarre.
 The toponym is itself the romanization of the Basque place-name (and surname) etxe berri, meaning 'castle', 'new house' or 'new home'.

 Usage in the United States

 An increase in usage of the name in the United States has been attributed to the Marvel Comics character Charles Xavier, and the feature film version of that character played by Patrick Stewart.